 He was a good shot and a valuable asset to the rifle club.
-So the captain of the rifle club convinced Flemming that research was where it was at.
+So the captain of the rifle club convinced Fleming that research was where it was at.

 You don’t want to be a surgeon, it's a bloody mess and people die.
 But research, now there’s a place you can truly shine, Fleming.
 Oh, and I want to introduce you to Sir Almroth Wright, a great shot, but not as good as you Fleming, and he’s a great researcher and looking for someone just like you to join his lab and to join our rifle club.